 This line will tell WordPress to use German(Deutsch) of German.
 Similarly, you have to give Language plus country code here to specify different foreign language.
 For this, you can refer this link to find wp locale and can easily use any language for translation.
 Simply, replace ‘de_DE’ with wp locale of language and country you want.

 To summarize, we make use of two applications to translate/localize a WordPress theme or plugin.
 Firstly, we give a solution to create Po & Mo files with Poedit freeware.
-Then, we repeat the same process with Eazypo.
+Then, here at Templatetoaster website maker i repeat the same process with Eazypo.
 These are handy solutions to utilize two freeware to create essential .po and .mo files of a WordPress theme/plugin smoothly and painlessly.

 Design themes that make your websites stand apart from the rest.
 Get your dynamic Drag and Drop Theme Builder Software today.Download Now